According to Webster's New College Dictionary, to plagiarize is to "steal and use (the ideas or writings of another) as one's own".

 More than this, plagiarism is an ethical lapse which undermines the process of education.
 When a student plagiarizes, he or she perpetuates the idea that process and learning, which are the basic purposes of higher education, are unworthy endeavors.

-Faculty members are expected to maintain the following standards in the context of academic conduct:
+According to OU's Academic Conduct Regulations, faculty members are expected to maintain the following standards in the context of academic conduct:

 If the Academic Conduct Committee determines that academic misconduct has occurred, the committee assesses penalties ranging from an academic disciplinary warning, to academic probation, to suspension or expulsion (dismissal) from the university.
 All conduct records are maintained in the Dean of Students Office.